Dragoteryx/ugly-numbers/README.md

 const UglyNumber53 = UglyNumber(53);

-let seven = UglyNumber53(7); // encodes the number 7 using 53 ugly bits
+let seven = new UglyNumber53(7); // encodes the number 7 using 53 ugly bits
 ```
 # Why?
 Because I just noticed that `true+true === 2` so I wanted to write an ugly number class using only booleans.
 Because why not?